 Following are 5 undeniable realities of education technology, as I see them.
 What do you think?
 Feel free to weigh in with a comment and share your perspective. – KW

-1. There are plenty of documented successes
+1. There are documented successes

 - Mooresville Graded School District: This school underwent a “Digital Conversion” back in 2007 and raised graduation rates from 80% to 91% over three years.
 Learn more here.

 - Carpe Diem High School:This public school has been highly successful at increasing student achievement with their innovative, technology-enabled blended-learning approach, which they initiatied nearly a decade ago!
 Explore their story here.